MyraReeves/MyraReeves/README.md

 I currently live in the southeastern farmland of the Puget Sound Area of Washington state (Pierce County).

-🐾 I am transitioning into the tech world from a unique previous career.
+🐾 I am transitioning into the tech world from a unique previous career!
 Starting as a teenager, I spent decades working professionally with wild animals, in a variety of field and zoological settings.
 The work involved a huge range of species (and even a few domesticated animals!) but the ones I ended up working the most with were marine mammals and birds of prey.

 🚌 In December 2017, however, life circumstances forced me into a job in public transportation.
 My personal experience of the height of the COVID-19 pandemic was driving buses thru the eerily deserted streets of downtown Seattle, similar to what was shown in [the Rolling Stones music video](https://www.youtube.com/watch?v=LNNPNweSbp8).
 During my time as a transit operator, I personally transported tech workers on a variety of bus routes within King County.
 It is appealing to imagine being on the other side of that scenario soon in my future!
 I am excited about this life change to a career in tech!
 As a lifelong learner and adventurer, I have always been interested in the diversity aspects of technology, as well as the language aspect of coding.
 As a coding student, I have been finding that my perseverance and adaptability skills are well-suited to the task.
 As the child of an artist, I have also always appreciated the creativity and innovation that technology fosters!